 Stocks have shown a substantial turnaround over the course of the trading day on Tuesday after moving lower at the open.
 The major averages have bounced well off their lows for the session and climbed firmly into positive territory.

 While stocks moved lower at the start of trading on Tuesday, selling pressure waned not long after the open.
 The major averages have subsequently rebounded, with the Dow and the S&P 500 climbing into positive territory.

-Stocks are likely to come under pressure in early trading on Wednesday, offsetting the modest rebound seen in the previous session.
-The major index futures are currently pointing to a sharply lower open for the markets, with the Dow futures down by 157 points.
+Stocks are likely to come under pressure in early trading on Tuesday, extending the downward trend seen over the past several sessions.
+The major index futures are currently pointing to a lower open for the markets, with the Dow futures down by 49 points.